markfinger/python-webpack/README.md

 Default: `None`

+### CONFIG_DIRS

+A list of paths that will be used to resolve relative paths to config files.

+Default: `None`

 ### WATCH

 A boolean flag which indicates that file watchers should be set to watch the assets's source